shubham9844/Tools/README.md

 # Tools
 ## ScreenCapture
- automatically capture screenshot every 15 second and send to your Dropbox
+ Automatically capture screenshot every 15 second and send to your Dropbox.

+## apileak.sh
+ Automation tool to grab all subdomains and JavaScript files to find sensitive API tokens and other sensitive information.